The First Requirement of Parenthood?

 What do you do?
 Soak it in water for a while and it’ll soften up again.

-Love, like water on dried oatmeal, softens the heart.
+Love, like water on dried oatmeal, softens the hardened heart.

-The hardest part is admitting when you are mistaken, though.
+Harder still, is admitting when you are mistaken.

 Notice I didn’t use the word ‘wrong’?